klawrz/minecraft-datapacks/README.md

 TODO:

+- Amethyst Room
+  - Swap Allay item to Portal Stabilizer
+  - Cryptex
+    - Should all start in upward position
+    - First click of each button should move that arrow clockwise (displaying Right arrow) or counterclockwise (Left arrow)
+  - Memory
+    - Decrease volume of 'lose' sfx
+  - Potion/Rod
+    - 2 end rods dropped
+    - rod was a little hard to break
+  - Portal
+    - Check that portal clues make sense (I think the 4th one is accidentally in position 3)
+    - Portal SFX
+    - some kind of glow/pulsing effect too?

 - Complete puzzle from crimson room onwards + save each new room as you access it
 - Make sure the puzzle flows correctly all the way through
 - Finish the exit portal